v1v/flaky-shared-library/README.md

 ### How to test it within the local Jenkins instance

-1. Add your GH user and GH token each one in the file local/config/user and local/config/key
+1. Add your GitHub user and GitHub token each one in the file `local/configs/user` and `local/configs/key`

 2. Build docker image by running: